PISA 2025 – Information for Schools, Teachers, Parents and Students

 The PISA 2025 Field Trial

 The Field Trial for PISA 2025 took place between March and April 2024.
 We tested in 53 schools and sampled 50 students per school.
 Over 2,000 students participated in the Field Trial.
-Principals, and science coordinators from these

 Short summaries on PISA findings